BenConstable9/ECMM427-Group-Development-Project-EconPlaza-Mirror/docs/technical/content/en/index.md

 position: 100
 category: ''
 features:
-  - Frontend Documentation
+  - Frontend documentation
-  - Backend Documentation
+  - Backend documentation
 ---

 EconPlaza is a discussion platform for, and by, economists.